nelonj/mark-fundamentals-proj--js-rock-paper-scissors/README.md

 ### e) Produce a narrative document.

-One way you could do this would be to explain a few different games of Rock Paper Scissors
+One way you could do this would be to explain a few different games of Rock Paper Scissors.

 A good narrative document for this game would walk through a few different games of Rock Paper Scissors and explain how the programme code is leading to the terminal output.
 (Screenshots of the terminal and/or snippets of programme code are likely to be helpful here.)